Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 • Your NCD can sometimes be affected temporarily while liability is sorted.

-The practical fix is the same: good evidence + clear timeline + organised records.
+The practical aim is the same: good evidence + clear timeline + organised records, so each call or update is based on the same accurate information.

 Three images showing a car going through the stages of repair